rascalmicro/red/red_with_tabs.md

 * Make "jsDocstring" a preference
 * Drag width of filetree
 * Automatic loading of modes
+* Display fonts as page from font book

 --
 Last update 2 May 2013